thinkshout/thinkshout/_case_studies/energy-trust.md

   - intro-title: Results
     intro-text: |
-      Energy Trust saw increased page views, engagement, and conversions across all of their audience segments.
+      Energy Trust saw increased page views, engagement, and conversions across all audience segments.

 cs-sections:
   - section-description: |
       #### Clear Communication in Times of Change

       The relationship between ThinkShout and Energy Trust began in a maintenance capacity, originally focused on technical support for their existing site.
 The partnership grew over time to include robust strategic services.
-ThinkShout has now had the opportunity to work with Energy Trust on almost every element of their digital communications — from redesigning the 2019 annual report (digital and print), to building integrated campaigns and email templates, to testing and optimizing various content updates.
+ThinkShout has now had the opportunity to work with Energy Trust on almost every element of their digital communications — from redesigning their annual reports (digital and print), to building integrated campaigns and email templates, to testing and optimizing various content updates.

   - section-image: "/assets/images/case-studies/energytrust3.jpg"
     section-image-alt: "screenshot of the annual report mocked up on a tablet.
 The screenshot is a grid of altering images of people, and text call outs."